 With respect to an uncleared Transaction:

-The Trade Confirmation, together with the Terms Incorporated by Reference shall, taken together, comprise all of the terms of such Transaction and constitute a confirmation for purposes of CFTC Regulation § 37.6(b) and shall be deemed to be the “SEF Confirmation.”
+The Trade Confirmation, together with the terms incorporated by reference shall, taken together, comprise all of the terms of such Transaction and constitute a confirmation for purposes of CFTC Regulation § 37.6(b) and shall be deemed to be the “SEF Confirmation.”

 In satisfaction of the obligations imposed on the SEF under CFTC Regulation § 37.6(b): (i) each Trade Confirmation is deemed to incorporate the Terms Incorporated by Reference set forth in this Rule 404, and (ii) the participants hereby agree that the provisions of Rule 404(b)(1)(iii) shall govern any conflicting terms.

-In the event of any conflict between (x) the Trade Confirmation and (y) the Terms Incorporated by Reference, the Trade Confirmation shall prevail to the extent of any inconsistency.

-Participant agrees that all Terms Incorporated by Reference shall be made available to CFTC staff upon request within a reasonable period of time.
+Pursuant to NAL 16-25 (“Trade Confirmation NAL”), expiring March 31, 2017, Participants entering into Non-Cleared Swaps on or subject to the rules of the SEF operated by FTSEF are not required to provide to FTSEF the Non-Cleared Swap Agreement(s) governing such Non-Cleared Swaps prior to entering into a Trade in a Non-Cleared Swap, but must provide copies of the Non-Cleared Swap Agreement(s) to FTSEF upon request.
+Upon request from the Commission, FTSEF will request a Participant to provide copies of the applicable Non-Cleared Swap Agreement(s) and will provide such copies to the Commission.

 For a cleared Transaction, the Trade Confirmation shall constitute a confirmation for purposes of CFTC Regulation § 37.6(b) and shall be deemed to be the “SEF Confirmation.”

 A SEF Confirmation shall be deemed to be a binding and fully enforceable confirmation of the Transaction between such parties.